 At the present time, our mission is to educate our members and members of the public, adults and children, on the benefits of maintaining native habitats by planting native trees, shrubs, perennial grasses and flowers while avoiding the need to plant invasive species.
 With a view not only to attracting and providing sustenance to our native and beneficial insects, but also to create sustainable and time-saving gardens that beautify our community.

-Each month, from March to November, on the third Monday of each month, we invite experts to speak on topics of interest to our members.
+Each month, from March to November, except August, on the third Monday of each month, we invite experts to speak on topics of interest to our members.
 We also offer various “how-to” workshops, flower show and design competitions, a photography competition, a yearly plant sale, bus trips to visit gardens around southern Ontario, and hold our occasional “Happy Place” event to honor gardeners who have created outstanding gardens, large or small.

 We invite you to come and join us.

 In 2017, the Stouffville Horticultural Society in collaboration with the Town of Whitchurch-Stouffville, created a garden at the corner of Park Drive South and Booth Drive (across from Memorial Park) to celebrate Canada’s 150 birthday!
 Focusing entirely on mostly native perennials and shrubs that will support native birds and insects, the garden has grown substantially from its first year, and this past year it finally came into its own with a lush and colourful display throughout the spring, summer and fall.
 A continuing and evolving project and with the help of willing volunteers, we hope to see it remain a beautiful Town attraction for many years to come.

 A special thanks to those maintaining our beautiful gardens.

 Margaret Grant, Donna DiCostanza & Karen Manchak.